Abeyoo/Final-ID8/replit.md

   - All user data (goals, assessments, teams, achievements) persists in PostgreSQL database
   - Users can sign out and sign back in to access their saved data across sessions
   - Authentication confirmed working: signup, login, logout, and session persistence all functional
+- **2025-07-08**: Fixed personality analysis algorithm to eliminate Leader bias and provide more balanced assessments
+  - Reduced Leader scoring weight and expanded keyword detection for all 8 personality types
+  - Added goal diversity analysis and more nuanced completion rate evaluation
+  - System now correctly identifies Explorer, Innovator, Perfectionist, and other types based on authentic behavioral patterns
+  - Personality evolution working with enhanced behavioral pattern analysis as fallback to OpenAI limitations

 ## Development Notes
 - Uses mock authentication with predefined user accounts for testing